marthenlt/graalvm-japac-hands-on-lab-02092020/README.md

 ##### Generating PGO file via `java -Dgraal.PGOInstrument`

-In this exercise we will create a PGO file named ```topten.iprof``` via `java -Dgraal.PGOInstrument`, we can do that by executing below command:
+In this exercise we will create a PGO file named ```streams.iprof``` via `java -Dgraal.PGOInstrument`, we can do that by executing below command:

 ![user input](images/userinput.png)
 >```sh
-> java -Dgraal.PGOInstrument=topten.iprof TopTen large.txt
+> java -Dgraal.PGOInstrument=streams.iprof Streams 100000 200
 >```

-You can do ```more topten.iprof``` to see what is the inside of it.
+You can do ```more streams.iprof``` to see what is the inside of it.

 The output is something like this: